TMaTTeO99/MyKubernetesCluster/README.md

 # MyKubernetesCluster
 This repository contains a simple Kubernates cluster that host a simple microservice written in JAVA Spring-Boot.
 The aim of the repository is to show the core concepts of Kubernates like Deployment, Service, Ingress...
+The application server used in the defined cluster here will be a docker image in my docker hub repository.

 The application encompasses a MongoDB database and a web service.
-In the current file, below, there are some of common comand used to build the cluster.
+At the end of the current file there are some of common comand used to build the cluster.

+## Notes about ingress
+The ingress present in this repo uses as ingress controller Nginx Ingress Controller.

 ## K8s tools and util commands
 ### Tools